How Old Is Too Old to Trick-or-Treat?

-Each Halloween, parents and teens struggle to answer a seemingly simple question: how old is too old to trick or treat?
+If you’ve ever opened your door to almost-adult trick-or-treaters that you’re not even sure are wearing Halloween costumes, you may have wondered: Exactly when are adolescents expected to stop walking around the neighborhood ringing doorbells for candy?
+Every Halloween, parents and teens struggle to answer a seemingly simple question: How old is too old to trick-or-treat?
 Here are some facts to help decide.

-What Is the Average Age to Stop Trick or Treating?
+What Is the Average Age to Stop Trick-or-Treating?

-Is It Against the Law to Trick or Treat Over Age 12?
+Is It Illegal Trick-or-Treat Over Age 12?

 What’s the concern about older kids taking part in the time-honored candy tradition?
 Fear of bullying or vandalism may come into play.
-Local officials point to safety as a primary reason for the rules and acknowledge that they are hard to enforce.
+Local officials point to safety as a primary reason for the rules and acknowledge that they're hard to enforce.
 But they say putting the word out before the holiday keeps most of the older crowd in check.

-Says Allison Foltz Millmoe of Oakland, California, “My gut instinct is to say stop at 13, but then again, I would much rather teens be trick-or-treating than getting into trouble on Halloween.
+Allison Foltz Millmoe of Oakland, California, says, “My gut instinct is to say stop at 13, but then again, I would much rather teens be trick-or-treating than getting into trouble on Halloween.
 And older sibs escorting younger kids is great.”